Calorie Deficit Calculator

 How many calories should I eat to lose 1 kg (or 2 lb) per week?

 One kilogram of body weight is roughly 7,700 calories (a pound is about 3,500).
 Losing 1 kg per week requires an average deficit of about 1,100 calories per day, and 2 lb per week needs about 1,000 per day.
-These are aggressive targets — the calculator caps intake at a safe minimum and most people do better with a smaller, sustainable deficit.
+These are aggressive targets — the calculator applies a general lower-intake guardrail, but that does not make every displayed target appropriate for every person.

-Why does the calculator set a minimum calorie level?
+Why does the calculator use a lower-intake guardrail?

 Will a calorie deficit slow my metabolism?